sufiyankhanz/serif/README.md

 ## `_site`

 This is where generated content gets saved.
 You should serve files out of here, be it with Nginx or Apache.
-You should assume everything in this directory will get erased at some point in future.
+You should assume everything in this directory will get erased at some point in the future.
 Don't keep anything in it!

 ## `_layouts`